Minnushar/smart-waste-bin/README.md

 Project Report

-The complete project report is available in the `docs` folder.
+The complete project report is available in the folder.